Tink2Hack/Frida-AI/README.md

 Example Command
 ```
 python Android_Scan.py

+python iOS_Scanner.py
 ```
-Replace apk_path with the path to your Android application and output_dir with the desired output directory for jadx.
+Replace apk_path with the path to your Android/iOS application and output_dir with the desired output directory for jadx.